 the built-in M.2 slot .

-adopt the new HDD compatibility policy have up to 88% fewer critical storage anomalies compared to previous models.'
+adopting the new HDD compatibility policy experience up to 88% fewer serious storage anomalies compared to previous models.'

-Following Synology's decision to 'limit third-party storage,' a survey was conducted on the online bulletin board Reddit asking whether people would 'continue to use Synology NAS' or 'switch to another NAS brand.'
-A total of 1,193 votes were cast in the survey, with 258 people saying they would continue to use Synology products and 935 people saying they would switch to another brand.
+Following Synology's decision to limit third-party storage, a Reddit poll was conducted asking users whether they would stick with Synology NAS or switch to another NAS brand.
+A total of 1,193 votes were cast, with 258 people choosing to stick with Synology products and 935 choosing to switch to another brand.

 Let's hear from you!